 - other reasons: 15 (22.7%) and 28 (24.2%)

-The higher number of treatment-related deaths in the clarithromycin group point to the failure of clarithromycin to improve progression-free survival (PFS), the study’s primary endpoint.
-While clarithromycin was associated with higher objective response and complete response rates (TABLE), there were no significant differences in median PFS: 23 months with Rd versus not reached for clarithromycin (p=0.12).
+The higher number of treatment-related deaths in the clarithromycin group points to the failure of clarithromycin to improve progression-free survival (PFS), the study’s primary endpoint.
+While clarithromycin was associated with higher objective response and complete response rates, there were no significant differences in median PFS: 23 months with Rd versus not reached for clarithromycin (p=0.12).
 Most of these deaths were related to infections, the authors noted, and mainly affected the group of patients older than 75.

-In the 129 patients younger than 75, though, Dr. Puig noted that, at 20 months, 61% and 60% of patients in the Rd and clarithromycin group, respectively, were alive and free from progressive disease.
+In the 129 patients <75 years, though, 61% and 60% of patients in the Rd and clarithromycin group, respectively, were alive and free from progressive disease at 20 months.
 Of those ≥75 years, there was a significant benefit for PFS in the Rd arm: 28 months vs. 19 months (hazard ratio = 1.5; p=0.07).

-Overall survival also was not reached and not significantly different between the two treatment arms (p value not reported).
+Overall survival also was not reached and not significantly different between the two treatment arms.

 Puig N, Hernández MT, Dachs LR, et al. Randomized trial of lenalidomide and dexamethasone versus clarithromycin, lenalidomide and dexamethasone as first line treatment in patients with multiple myeloma not candidates for autologous stem cell transplantation: results of the GEM-Claridex clinical trial.
 Abstract #694.
 Presented at the 2019 American Society of Hematology Annual Meeting, December 9, 2019; Orlando, FL.